ssenmosip/mosip-temp-documentation/Test-Rig-Design.md

 1. Running automated unit tests
 1. Running automated tests to verify and validate the application build against the given requirements.

+Automation deliverables mainly comprises of individual module level suites for the individual MOSIP modules:
+1. Pre-Registration
+1. Registration Client
+1. Registration Processor
+1. IDA
+1. Kernel
+Additionally there will be an end to end, system level test suite that will cut across all modules covering the functioality

 The automation framework is further categorized to selectively execute tests such as Sanity or/and Regression across the modules which comprises of many utilities.
 There will be one Test Rig for each of the below modules that be triggered via the CI/CD pipeline for the module.
 This would cover complete API level testing for that module including API level integration.
 1. Pre-Registration